 Methodology

-- This article analysed the Twitter conversations of HCPs in the UK discussing respiratory disease and related terms between 21 October and 20 November 2022 using CREATION Pinpoint®.
+- This article analysed the conversation on 1,133 of HCPs in the UK discussing respiratory disease and related terms between 21 August and 20 September 2023 using CREATION Pinpoint®.

 The UK Respiratory tracker archive